Stanley5487/GDELT_Helper/README.md

      For a comprehensive list of ISO3 country codes, see the official **CAMEO Conflict and Mediation Event Observations Event and Actor Codebook (pp. 168)**:
      http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf

 > **Note:**
 > GDELT does not include event records for certain ISO3 countries.
-   > For example, **Slovenia (SVN)** does not appear at all in the original GDELT raw files.
-   > This absence reflects the underlying GDELT dataset (i.e., no recorded events for that country),
-   > not a limitation or error of this application.
+For example, **Slovenia (SVN)** does not appear at all in the original GDELT raw files.
+This absence reflects the underlying GDELT dataset (e.g., no recorded events for that country), not a limitation or error of this application.

 4. **Year Range Filtering**
    Specify start year and end year.